0% up to 48 Months on over 110 Brands!

 The First Moog Quartet

-After the release of Music to Moog By, Kingsley decided to take the show on the road.
+After the release, Kingsley decided to take the show on the road.
 In 1970, he teamed up with Stan Free, Eric B. Knight, and Ken Bichel to form The First Moog Quartet, who toured the US playing instrumental electronic music on Moog synthesizers.

 Frontman Stan Free quickly noticed that “Popcorn” was a clear fan favorite, and suggested they use the song as their encore.
 Later that year, Kingsley released The First Moog Quartet, a live album recorded while on tour that featured a new live version of the song.